Calel33/enhanced-cli-boilerplate/README.md

 MCP_SERVER_URL=http://localhost:8081
 ```

-**Note**: The Smithery configuration is already set up with working credentials!
-You only need to add your AgentHustle credentials to get started.
+**Note**: You'll need to obtain your own Smithery credentials from [https://smithery.ai/](https://smithery.ai/) to use the hosted tools.
+Alternatively, you can use local tool implementations by providing the appropriate API keys.

 ## Usage